user2GX/SOAPUI/README.md

 # requirements
 2008 rcc<br>
-soapui for debugging (by p0s0, you can find it somewhere in the orc as <br>
-it is no longer on github)<br>
+soapui for debugging (by p0s0, you can find it somewhere in the orc as it is no longer on github)<br>
 php (must be added to PATH)

 # patches needed